Charlotte Laws: Personal life

 Laws, a former Atlanta debutante, was adopted at birth.
 Her adoptive father was abusive, her adoptive mother committed suicide and her little brother died in a car accident.
 She tracked down her birthparents in her late twenties.
+She met her brother and sister for the first time in 2015.
 Laws has said that she has never had a glass of alcohol or tried illegal drugs or a cigarette.